Bones in the Elbow

 The most commonly known muscles and tendons that surround your elbow are the biceps and triceps.
-The biceps main function for the elbow is flexion and the triceps main function is extension of the elbow.
+The biceps main function for the elbow is flexion and the triceps main function is an extension of the elbow.
 If you palpate the inside and outside of your elbow, you may have noticed there is a small bump on each side.
 The inside bump that you feel is known as the medial epicondyle which is an attachment site for the muscles that straighten the fingers and flex the wrist.
 The lateral epicondyle is the attachment site for the muscles that extend your wrist.
 Common named diagnosis for the lateral epicondyle is tennis elbow

-Golfers elbow is a diagnosis associated with the medial epicondyle, please see article below for important regarding this.
+Golfers elbow is a diagnosis associated with the medial epicondyle, please see the article below for important regarding this.

 What is the Humerus?

 The humerus is a long bone the forms the shoulder joint and the elbow joint.
 This bone helps movement function from both the shoulder and the elbow.
 The humerus attachment to the elbow is at the ulna.

 The ulna bone is one of the bones that form the elbow joint and as well as the hand/wrist.
 The ulna is located along the medial aspect of the forearm and is bigger in size than the radius.
 The function of the ulna is to help assist with rotational movements.

 The radius bone extends along the lateral side of the forearm to the thumb side of the wrist.
 It is smaller in size than the ulna and the radius primary junctions with the carpal bones of the hand and wrist.
 This bone also plays a major role in the rotational movement of the elbow.

 JOI has a dedicated team of physicians that are dedicated to your orthopedic treatment.
 If you are experiencing any of the symptoms above and would like to see a physician regarding this, JOI offers six different MD locations and they are located throughout the northeast Florida area.